curl/curl/docs/libcurl/opts/CURLINFO_EARLYDATA_SENT_T.md

 Pass a pointer to a *curl_off_t* to receive the total amount of bytes that were sent to the server as TLSv1.3 earlydata.
-When no TLS early data is used, this will report 0.
+When no TLS early data is used, this reports 0.

-Note that TLS earlydata will only be attempted when CURLSSLOPT_EARLYDATA is set for the transfer.
+Note that TLS earlydata is only attempted when CURLSSLOPT_EARLYDATA is set for the transfer.

 # %PROTOCOLS%